 It’s still a bit of a cliché though.
-Instead of simply defaulting to a coffee date, why not engage in some other interesting, engaging activity with your colleague, friend, or employee?
+Instead of simply defaulting to a coffee meeting, why not engage in some other interesting, engaging activity with your colleague, friend, or employee?
 You’ll maximize your chance to get more work accomplished, or even just create an authentic, high-quality connection with the other person.
-Here are some ideas.
+Here are some enjoyable coffee meeting alternatives.

 1. Go for a walk.

 Steve Jobs was infamous for preferring walking chats over the sitting-down kind.
 In his biography of the legendary tech giant, Walter Isaacson wrote, “Taking a long walk was his preferred way to have a serious conversation.”

 Jobs wasn’t alone, either.
 Other famous walk-and-talkers include Harry Truman, Charles Dickens, and Mark Zuckerberg.

 Going for a walk is a solid way to counteract the well-documented health risks that come from sitting behind a desk at a computer all day long.
 Moreover, stretching the legs, getting the heart pumping faster and being outside are inherently pleasurable activities to many folks.

 Additionally, some studies show that people actually think more clearly when they’re mobile compared to when they’re sitting still.